 Our country was founded on the principles of life, liberty, and the pursuit of happiness.
 The belief that all men are created equal.
-These principles were intended to be inclusive to all so that we all might follow our dreams and pursue our goals without interference from one another.
-This country was founded by men who understood that if we work together for the greater good we are stronger for it.
+These principles were intended to be inclusive to every American so that we all might follow our dreams and pursue our goals.
+Our great nation was founded by men who understood that if we work together for the greater good we are stronger for it.

 It seems like the founders and the Democratic Women of Lakeland, Florida have a lot in common.